TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.4-esxi-configuration/_index.md

 The third section of the dashboard displays configurations that you may want to avoid.
 - The six bar-charts focus on security, availability, and capacity settings that you can set as a standard.
 For example, you should consider enabling the NTP daemon for consistent time, which is critical for logging and troubleshooting.
 - The three tables list the actual ESXi hosts that are in a non-productive state.
 They can be in maintenance mode, powered off, or in a disconnected state.
 - BTW, I've modified the last one to show information, to show an example if that makes sense for your operations.
-I do not do it for the out of the box version as visually it will look awkward as the first 5 charts do not need it 😊
+I do not do it for the out of the box version as visually it will look awkward as the first 5 charts do not need it.

 The last part displays all the ESXi hosts in your environment.
 - You can sort the columns and export the result into spreadsheet for further analysis.